BENNI-GITHUB/project-01-Benni-Builder/README.md

 ## Design
 ### Colour Scheme
 ![Colours used](https://github.com/BENNI-GITHUB/project-01-Benni-Builder/blob/main/assets/framework/colors.png)
-I wanted to Green and dark yellow palette for this site, utilizing the white/grey background as much as possible.
+I used Green and dark yellow palette for this site, utilizing the white/grey background as much as possible.
 ### Typography
 * 'Roboto' is the font used for the Header and Footer of the site with san serif used a fallback.
 This font is simple and easy to read while adding a modern quality.
 * 'Exo' is the font used for the other content of the site with san serif used a fallback.
 This font is elegent when used sparingly through the site.